vytnguyenucsb/ece136-lab1/README.md

 I hope the way I organize it is clear to you.
 Doing it this way will keep things clean and easy to keep track.

+"preamble.tex" is where we will store all the packages as well as configuration for the main tex file.

 Any figure will go into "figs" folder.
 I suggest naming it with a prefix that contains the tex file it belongs to.
 For example, "intro_laser.png", "result_giant_egg.png".